 11) Submit graphics that are disproportionately large for the content.

 3.2.7.
 Color Artwork

 Please make sure that artwork files are in an acceptable format (TIFF, EPS or MS Office files) and with the correct resolution.
-If, together with your accepted article, you submit usable color figures then the Publisher will ensure that these figures will appear in color in the printed version.
+If, together with your accepted article, you submit usable color figures, then the Publisher will ensure that these figures will appear in color in the printed version.
 For color reproduction in print, you will receive information regarding the costs from the Publisher after receipt of your accepted article.
-Please note: Because of technical complications which can arise by converting color figures to "gray scale" (for the printed version should you not opt for color in print) please submit in addition usable black and white versions of all the color illustrations.
+Please note: Because of technical complications which can arise by converting color figures to "gray scale" (for the printed version should you not opt for color in print) please submit, in addition, usable black and white versions of all color illustrations.